Cupcakes with the crunch of a cookie! 🍪

 Why nutritional scan apps are not compatible with full meals

 Thus, the list of additives goes on and the aggregate score (wrongly) decreases.
 It is therefore necessary to separate the additives nutritional interests from others.
 These applications are not currently able to do this.
-Furthermore, the interpretation of certain additives as “flavours” unfortunately misleads consumers.
-There is never any distinction in the term which can mean “natural flavours” or “natural fruit flavours” which evidently hold very different qualities.
+Furthermore, the interpretation of certain additives as “flavors” unfortunately misleads consumers.
+There is never any distinction in the term which can mean “natural flavors” or “natural fruit flavors” which evidently hold very different qualities.

 In conclusion, the information extracted from these applications for common and isolated foods can be quick and fun indicators.
 However, they should be taken with a pinch of salt and should not be used when looking to measure portion size, the nature of the main ingredients or the processed nature of the food.
 For complete meals, the information that these apps ask for is not applicable and therefore all results are rendered inaccurate.